Federico Russo (actor): Career

 He debuted in 2004, appearing in the television series Incantesimo 7, broadcast in Italy by Rai 2.
 In 2005, he appeared in Incantesimo 8 and television miniseries, De Gasperi, l'uomo della speranza, broadcast by Rai Uno.
 In the same year, he won Dancing with the Children Starlets, category of the second edition of Dancing with the Stars, the Rai Uno conducted by Milly Carlucci.

-In 2006, he appeared in the miniseries Canale 5, Carabinieri – Sotto copertura, spin-off of series Carabinieri.
+In 2006, he appeared in the Canale 5 miniseries Carabinieri – Sotto copertura, spin-off of the television series Carabinieri.

-From 2006 - 2014 he grew popular for his role as Mimmo Cesaroni, in Canale 5's I Cesaroni, with Claudio Amendola and Elena Sofia Ricci.
+From 2006–2014, Russo became well known for his role as Mimmo Cesaroni, in Canale 5's I Cesaroni, with Claudio Amendola and Elena Sofia Ricci.

 From 6 to 9 June 2009, he participated, as a guest, on Post Break, broadcast on Rai Gulp, along with Angelica Cinquantini; also from the cast of I Cesaroni.
 In the same year, he participated in the TV series The Teacher, in the role of Nino.

 In 2010, he starred in the music video for the song Anime di Vetro, by PQuadro.
 In 2011, he starred in another music video, this time for Max Pezzali's Credi.